 A 2018 Action Plan project utilized funds to support persons with housing education (Homebuyer Education classes and Tenant Education classes) in the Fargo-Moorhead community.
 With a delayed start to the 2018 activities, CDBG funds were utilized to support persons with Homebuyer Education classes and Tenant Education classes in the Fargo-Moorhead community during the 2019 Program Year.
-Twenty persons were provided Homebuyer Education classes.
+Twenty persons were provided Homebuyer Education classes and fifteen persons were provided Tenant Education classes.